 Are electrolyte replacements necessary?

-Electrolyte replacements are an unnecessary expense and add unwanted weight to your pack.
-Electrolytes can be sufficiently replaced with salty foods during and after your hike for most backpackers.
+Electrolyte replacements can be an unnecessary expense and add unwanted weight to your pack.
+For most backpackers, electrolytes can be sufficiently replaced with salty foods during and after their hike.

 Backpacking Nutrition Tip #5: